 - analyze results and create probabilistic predictions

-As we can see, all the usual things that any more or less serious company does on a daily basis, with tools available to anyone.
-And just in case, we are talking about free analytical tools .
+As we can see, all the usual things that any more or less serious company does on a daily basis, with tools that are available to everyone.
+And just in case we’re talking about free analytics tools .

-So once we have the data from multiple sources, at different times and with different variables, we can take action.
+So once we have the data from multiple sources, at different times, with different variables, we can take action.

-In other words: the initial static element will have different types of interactions; from stakeholders, from users, from dynamic content scripts, from advertising providers, etc.
+In other words, the initial static element will have different types of interactions; from stakeholders, from users, from dynamic content scripts, from advertisers, and so on.

-Therefore, it is logical to say that the static element already has an energy charge that it did not have at another time.
-That energy can be represented with formulas and equations.
-And at the same time, becomes part of other equations that allow us to generate more efficient probabilistic systems than those that we could develop by looking at the data.
+Therefore, it is logical to say that the static element already has an energy charge that it did not have at another point in time.
+This energy can be represented with formulas and equations.
+And at the same time becomes part of other equations that allow us to generate more efficient probabilistic systems than those we could develop by looking at the data.